-BC Tax is a tax relief company based in Boulder, CO.
+BC Tax is a tax relief company based in Westminster, CO.
 The company was founded in 2001 and offers tax relief services to individuals and businesses in 50 states (and Washington, DC).

 How much does BC Tax charge for its tax relief services?

-What type of tax problems will BC Tax consider?
+What kind of tax cases can BC Tax handle?

 BC Tax provides assistance to taxpayers for a wide selection of tax issues.
 These include: